smartcontractkit/documentation/docs/Developer Reference/create-a-chainlinked-project.md

 truffle unbox smartcontractkit/truffle-starter-kit
 ```

+Visit the <a href="https://github.com/smartcontractkit/truffle-starter-kit/blob/master/README.md" target="_blank">Truffle starter kit README</a> for more instructions.

-For more details on how to use the Truffle, see our <a href="https://www.trufflesuite.com/blog/using-truffle-to-interact-with-chainlink-smart-contracts" target="_blank">blog post</a>.
-Alternatively, visit the <a href="https://github.com/smartcontractkit/box/blob/master/README.md" target="_blank">repo</a> for more information.
+For more details on how to use the Truffle, see our blog post <a href="https://www.trufflesuite.com/blog/using-truffle-to-interact-with-chainlink-smart-contracts" target="_blank">Using Truffle to interact with Chainlink Smart Contracts</a>.
 ___